Summer

 What is the program cost?

 The program is entirely free, and participants participate in activities, seminars, and field trips.
-Additionally, participants receive transportation assistance and meals.

-Will students be compensated for participation?
+Will youths be compensated for participation?

 Yes, participants participating in the Youthworks program will receive paid opportunities for attending this program.

 What are the benefits of joining the program?
-Participants will:

 Gain strategies to manage stress, anxiety, and other mental health challenges.